jhcreative/BackboneCarouselPrototype/README.md

 - Carousel UI components load via nested require statement in carousel-bbm.js file, including GSAP animation library.
 - New features common to most carousels prepared for in content definition and ui:
-  -- image info as originating ID, 'alt' and 'title' information in content definition in carousel-bbm.js -- independent numbering for scalable pagination, sample transition structure, etc in carousel-ui.js
+  -- image info as originating ID, 'alt' and 'title' information in content definition in carousel-bbm.js -- independent numbering for scalable pagination, sample transition structure using GSAP, etc in carousel-ui.js
 - Example insertion point for new features as views noted with comments in index.html